ravindran-a/coding-assignment/README.md

 Fork this repository and clone it.

 Create a new react native Application "Weather App"
- * For the UI, you can use these mechanisms: Tailwind css package.
+ * For the UI, you can use these mechanisms: Tailwind css package and Atomic approach.
- * Use the Model-View-ViewModel (MVVM) or any other pattern.
-Bonus points for also using the Coordinator pattern.

 # Step 2